Dispute over the Status and Use of the Waters of the Silala: Court ruling and reactions

-On December 1st, 2022, the ICJ delivered its judgment in the case.
+On December 1, 2022, the ICJ delivered its judgment in the case.
 It found that the 'parties agree with respect to the legal status of the Silala River', and therefore the Court was not called upon to give a decision.
+The court also established that any improvement in the flow of the river did no had repercutions in customary international law.